robbfountain/ledmatrix/README.md

    2. Create a new project or select an existing one
    3. Enable the Google Calendar API
    4. Create OAuth 2.0 credentials:
-      - Application type: Desktop app
+      - Application type: TV and Limited Input Device
       - Download the credentials file as `credentials.json`
    5. Place the `credentials.json` file in your project root directory

 3. On first run, the application will:
-   - Open a browser window for Google authentication
+   - Provide a code to enter at https://www.google.com/device for Google authentication
    - Request calendar read-only access
    - Save the authentication token as `token.pickle`